-On March 3, 2017, Director of Voting Rights and Civic Empowerment Ami Gandhi and Legal Fellow Ryan Cortazar testified to the Illinois House Elections & Campaign Finance Committee about voter access barriers in Illinois.
-Read their testimony here.
+March 3, 2017 - Testimony of Director of Voting Rights and Civic Empowerment Ami Gandhi and Legal Fellow Ryan Cortazar before the Illinois House Elections & Campaign Finance Committee about voter access barriers in Illinois.

 The Voting Rights Project does research and reporting on a range of voting rights, civic engagement and policy issues.

 Student leaders in elections: a case study in college poll worker recruitment

 September, 2015 - Student Leaders in Elections examines the program of the same name, a successful college student poll worker program—run by the author of the report—in order to identify effective strategies and document the program’s impact.
 The Chicago Program—branded as Student Leaders in Elections—recruited college students to work in three elections in 2014 and 2015.
 More than 3,500 students applied and more than 1,500 served, making it one of the largest college poll worker programs in the country.

 The Color of Representation: Local Government in Illinois

 April, 2015 - The Color of Representation is the first comprehensive report on the representation of people of color in Illinois at the level of cities, counties, and school boards.
 Local governments affect the practices of the police, the distribution of public resources, and the way that the schools educate the next generation of leaders.
 You can see the 38 places identified for having elected officials that don't reflect the racial diversity of the community.